slack-ruby/slack-ruby-bot/README.md

 ### Bot Aliases

-A bot will always respond to its name, but you can specify multiple aliases via the `SLACK_RUBY_BOT_ALIASES` environment variable or via an explicit configuration.
+A bot will always respond to its name and Slack ID, but you can specify multiple aliases via the `SLACK_RUBY_BOT_ALIASES` environment variable or via an explicit configuration.

 ```
 SLACK_RUBY_BOT_ALIASES=:pp: table-tennis